Should You Trust the Financial Times Global MBA Ranking 2026?

 The research category is unique to the FT ranking, measuring the number of articles published by faculty in 50 selected academic and practitioner journals, weighted relative to the faculty’s size.
 The quality or importance of these publications is not taken into account.

 FT also states that a minimum of 20 percent of alumni must respond to the survey for that school to be included.
-That’s how it came to pass that important schools like Stanford and Kelley were omitted entirely from this year’s list.
+That’s how it came to pass that important schools like Stanford and Columbia were omitted entirely from this year’s list.

 General Observations